complexdb/zincbase/README.md

 # TODO

-* Refactor so node and edge are their own class
+* Refactor so edge is its own class
 * Query all edges by attribute
 * Rules (observables) to say 'on change of attribute, run this small program and propagate changes'
 * * Will enable advanced simulation beginning with Abelian sandpile